Dock area shops - Red Dog Saloon in the background

 The gulls let us know where the Humpbacks would surface

 We were told that when the “singing” stopped we should watch the gulls that were circling overhead as they would pinpoint the location where the prey and the whales would break the surface.
 Sure enough, the singing stopped and the gulls began to circle overhead.
+This was an incredible sight!

 Suddenly whales and small baitfish exploded from the water in an incredible feeding frenzy!
 The huge behemoths would dive and then jump half their body length out of the water with mouths gaping to scoop up the frenzied baitfish.
 This went on for perhaps ten minutes and then it was over--all was quiet except for the calls of the gulls, who were greedily feasting on the leftovers from the carnage.
 This happened twice while we were watching.
+Soon it was time to head back to port, and as we traveled back to our respective ships all of us who had boarded the tour boat as strangers began swapping names and email addresses, promising to share photos (if any turned out).
+To this day I still swap emails with a couple of the strangers that we met as part of our whale watching experience.

 We returned to the docks with just enough time to make a couple of last minute purchases at one of the stores that fronts the wharf before it was time to board ship.

-For more information or to make your reservation to join this year’s cruise Click Here
+For more information or to make your reservation to join this year’s cruise Click Here.

 Submitted by Gay Schroer, World Bird Sanctuary Volunteer/Photographer